spike-rabbit/element/docs/components/sorting-filtering/filtered-search.md

 <si-docs-component example="si-filtered-search/si-filtered-search-basic" height="300"></si-docs-component>

-### Filtered Search - Basic with predefined search criteria
+### Filtered search - Basic with predefined search criteria

 This sample extends the first one by preselecting criteria.

 <si-docs-component example="si-filtered-search/si-filtered-search-search-criteria" height="300"></si-docs-component>

-### Filtered Search - Lazy loaded criteria values
+### Filtered search - Lazy loaded criteria values

 In many cases, your application defines the criteria, but the values need to be loaded from a server.
 In this case you can provide an function that returns the